LeninaXXX/Spatula/README.md

 * **Audio, Video or Audio/Video File:** Audio could be thought of as a series of samples, or a series of blocks containing samples.
 Video could be likewise be thought of as a stream of frames.

 * **Audio, Video or Audio/Video Stream:** Idem but with differences.
 While an audio/video source from a file by nature has a beginning and an end, a stream not necessarily share this characteristic.
 The reason to make this distinction will become clear later.
+A continuous broadcast could fall into this category.

 To summarize: A DataSource is a source of information in a *wide sense*, for which we are interested to get access to.
-Different DataSources share some characteristics, while being different in others.
-In order to maximize the flexibility of the design, abstracting those similarities
+Different DataSources share some characteristics, while being different in other regards.
+In order to maximize the flexibility and generality of the design, the similarities are going to be abstracted as a class/classes with a uniform interface(s), while the differences are to be captured by subclassing that/those superclass(es).

+Some characteristics that come into mind when considering some random DataSources:

+* *"Single-Shot"*: A DataSource that, when queried for data, *"gives a whole Response and 'finishes'"*.
+* *Iterability*: Data could be repeatedly queried to the DataSource, yielding Response after Response.
+* *Boundedness*: *Boundedness* has to do with the extension of the data being retrieved (being *responded by* the DataSource in question)
+	* *Bounded*:
+	* *Unbounded*:
+* *"Real-Time"*:
+* *Cacheability*:

 #### Spatula's General Architecture:

  * `Targets` Class/`Target` Objects : The `Targets` class aims to abstract the peculiarities that appear in the access of different DataSources; its subclasses are meant to articulate this abstractions.
 Each DataSource has characteristics that are amenable to be abstracted in an uniform way.
-For example:

  * Some DataSources lend themselves to be treated as an iterable entity (IterTarget), for example, an API source for which the interface exposes